Meat, milk, or wool?

 After milk is cooled, it can be shipped to a processing plant

-or frozen for later use.
+or frozen for later use or shipment.
 While fresh milk may result in a product

 of slightly higher quality, frozen milk has been shown to produce